Skip to main content

 Take it further

-The glossary explains yield stress, plastic viscosity, the Hanks transition and the other non-Newtonian terms the solver uses.
+The glossary explains yield stress and plastic viscosity, the power-law model for fluids without a yield stress, and the other non-Newtonian terms the solver uses.
+For a shear-thinning fluid in a whole network rather than one line, see the power-law fluid network example.
 A reminder on scope, Fluid Network Studio models homogeneous, non-settling fluids only, it does not predict settling or deposition.
 It supports your engineering work and does not replace a qualified engineer, and it makes no claim of compliance with any standard.

 Open this example in FNS and raise the yield stress to see the regime respond.